-If you're heading out for one of these walks, a comfortable, practical pair of lightweight walking boots is recommended as the ground can be uneven and muddy in places, and as always, check the weather forecast and take a waterproof jacket with you!
+If you're heading out for one of these walks, a comfortable, practical pair of walking boots is recommended as the ground can be uneven and muddy in places, and as always, check the weather forecast and take a waterproof jacket with you.

 1.6km / 30 - 45 minutes

-Leigh Woods is a National Trust woodland that provides a place to escape without feeling too far from the city centre.
-The nature reserve offers stunning views of the famous Clifton Suspension Bridge and Bristol beyond, and the paths take walkers through the Avon Gorge to see the cliffs from a different perspective.
+Leigh Woods is a National Trust woodland that provides a place to escape without feeling too far from Bristol city centre.
+The nature reserve offers stunning views of the famous Clifton Suspension Bridge and the city beyond, and the paths take walkers through the Avon Gorge to see the cliffs from a different perspective.

 For more info on the exact route and start / end point, check out our full guide to the Leigh Woods walk near Bristol.

 Stoke Park Estate

 1.6 - 4.8km / 0.5 - 2 hours